AnkitX0807/Netflix-Data-Analysis/README.md

 The analysis focuses on transforming raw data into meaningful insights using Python and visualization techniques.

 ## 📂 Dataset

 * Source: Kaggle
-* Dataset: Netflix Movies and TV Shows
+* Dataset: Netflix Movies and TV Shows (The dataset is included in this repository as `netflix_titles.csv`)
 * Contains information such as:

   * Title, Director, Cast